kubernetes-sigs/kueue/site/content/en/docs/concepts/resource_flavor.md

 Resources in a cluster are typically not homogeneous.
 Resources could differ in:

-- pricing and availability (for example, spot verus on-demand VMs)
+- pricing and availability (for example, spot versus on-demand VMs)
 - architecture (for example, x86 versus ARM CPUs)
 - brands and models (for example, Radeon 7000 versus Nvidia A100 versus T4 GPUs)